-- As an input, along with compensation survey data, in developing base salary ranges, annual incentive targets and long-term incentive award ranges; - To evaluate the form and mix of long-term incentive awards granted to our Named Executive Officers; - To assess the competitiveness of total direct compensation awarded to our Named Executive Officers; - · To evaluate share ownership guidelines and other compensation practices; and - As an input in designing compensation and benefit plans.
+- · As an input, along with compensation survey data, in developing base salary ranges, annual incentive targets and long-term incentive award ranges; - To evaluate the form and mix of long-term incentive awards granted to our Named Executive Officers; - · To assess the competitiveness of each element of compensation as well as the total direct compensation awarded to our Named Executive Officers;

+- · To evaluate share ownership guidelines and other compensation practices; and - As an input in designing compensation and benefit plans.

-In making compensation decisions and using the Compensation Peer Group, the HCMC Committee has deliberately not set a percentile target for compensation but rather subjectively considers the competitive conditions and the circumstances of each Named Executive Officer's situation, including experiences, scope of responsibilities, tenure in current position, retention needs and individual performance.
+In making compensation decisions and using the Compensation Peer Group, the HCMC Committee does not target a specific market percentile for compensation, but rather subjectively considers the competitive conditions and the circumstances of each Named Executive Officer's situation, including experiences, scope of responsibilities, tenure in current position, retention needs and individual performance.